10 Ways to Track Your Progress Beyond the Weight Scale10 Ways to Track Your Progress Beyond the Weight Scale

-The number on the weight scale is not the only thing that will change after adopting healthier habits.
-Below are 10 positive changes that reflect the benefits of weight loss.
-If you do not currently track these numbers, thoughts, and feelings, start jotting down measures in your Personal Notes.
-Over time you can look back and assess how much you’ve changed, and how much better you feel!
+The number on the scale is not the only thing that will change after adopting healthier habits.
+Below is a list of 10 positive changes that reflect the benefits of weight loss.

 Improved mood and attitude.
 Research shows that losing weight can improve your mood and decrease symptoms of depression.
 Better nutrition, higher self-esteem, and the benefits of exercise all contribute to an improved outlook on life.